turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderable_api.rst

     renderable.setSystem(system);

 ``system``
-    The :ref:`ParticleSystem <particlesystem>` to be rendered, setting to null is permissable in which case it is assumed that either another non-null system will be assigned, or `setLazySystem` called before the renderable is added to a :ref:`Scene <scene>`.
+    The :ref:`ParticleSystem <particlesystem>` to be rendered, setting to null is permissible in which case it is assumed that either another non-null system will be assigned, or `setLazySystem` called before the renderable is added to a :ref:`Scene <scene>`.

 .. index::
     pair: ParticleRenderable; setLazySystem